bmbenson/bmbenson.github.io/game-of-life/index.md

 }
 ```

-Now that we have this new function, let’s change it to fire on the fixed schedule instead of update_board.
-We’ll also move update_board to execute on the update schedule so we can pick up events in the same cycle as they are fired off.
+Now that we have this new function, let’s change it to fire on the fixed schedule instead of `update_board`.
+We’ll also move `update_board` to execute on the update schedule so we can pick up events in the same cycle as they are fired off.
 We also need to add the events in a similar fashion as the resources.

 ```rust
 //main.rs